Volunteer in Myanmar (Burma) with Projects Abroad

 Myanmar has a wealth of scenery and landmarks, and offers a glimpse into what Southeast Asia was like before it became a tourist hotspot.
 From the Buddhist temples at Bagan to the nature trails and floating villages of Inle Lake, the country offers many opportunities for exploration and adventure.
 The mix of culture, history and nature without hordes of tourists make this an alluring destination.

 It’s also become easier to travel on and explore the rest of Southeast Asia, and neighbouring Thailand is a short easy flight away.
-From here you could follow the well-trodden tourist trail through Thailand, or head for less developed Laos or Cambodia.
+From here you could follow the well-trodden tourist trail through Thailand, or head for less developed Cambodia.

 Projects available in Myanmar (Burma)